-Local processing for foreigners are being governed by the Commercial Law dated 14 June 2005; Decree No.12/2006/ND-CP of 23 January 2006 of the Government making detailed provisions for implementation of the Commercial Law with respect to international purchases and sales of goods, and agency for sale and purchase, processing and transit of goods involving foreign parties; and Circular No.117/2011/TT-BTC dated 15 August 2011 of the MoF providing guidelines for customs procedures for goods processed for foreign traders.
+Local processing for foreigners are being governed by the Commercial Law dated 14 June 2005; Decree No.187/2013/ND-CP dated 20 November 2013 of the Government making detailed provisions for implementation of the Commercial Law with respect to international purchases and sales of goods, and agency for sale and purchase, processing and transit of goods involving foreign parties, as amended and supplemented by Decree No.77/2016/ND-CP dated 1 July 2016 of the Government); and Circular No.38/2015/TT-BTC dated 15 August 2011 of the MOF on customs procedures, customs supervision and inspection, export tax, import tax, and tax administration applied to exported and imported goods.

-As a matter of fact, a list of input materials for processing activities should be present in the contract, with a defined rate of consumption and waste.
+As a matter of fact, a list defining quantities and values of input raw materials, auxiliary materials and supplies for processing activities with a defined rate of consumption and waste, and a list defining values of the machinery and equipment leased, borrowed or donated for processing service, should be present in the contract.
 Dealings on relevant equipment are also contracted due to the fact that equipment are often leased to local processors from foreign principals in most cases.
 Both input materials and equipment can be imported into Vietnam on the basis of temporary import and re-export.

 Foreign principals are entitled to receive and remit abroad finished products, surplus input materials and leased equipment.
 To supervise the local processing activities and guide on technical issues, foreign experts can be seconded to Vietnam by foreign principals.